nadildk/treekay/README.md

 - Framer Motion: Advanced animation handling.

 ## Deployment 🚀
-This project is deployed using **GitHub Pages** for fast, reliable, and free static hosting.
+This project is deployed using **GitHub Pages** for fast and reliable static hosting.